 Zach has spent time coaching lacrosse at High Altitude Lacrosse.
 He is excited to bring his coaching experience to athletes at SSCV.
 He is excited to share his love of skiing and many possibilities it creates.
 Zach looks forward to helping athletes meet their goals, find what they love doing, and find happiness in skiing.

-In 2011 Brett took a U14 coaching job with Ski and Snowboard Club Vail and In 2012 was promoted to Men’s U14 Head Coach.
+In 2011, Brett took a U14 coaching job with Ski & Snowboard Club Vail and, in 2012, was promoted to Men’s U14 Head Coach.
 He now Heads the U12 Team where he oversees over 40 athletes and 6 staff.
-His U12 Team won the Team Overall Award at the Divisional Championships for the past 2 consecutive years under his leadership, and Brett looks forward to meeting that standard again this year.
+His U12 Team won the Team Overall Award at the Divisional Championships for 2 consecutive years under his leadership, and Brett looks forward to meeting that standard again this year.

 Future Stars Coach